 Custom Drawer Organizers

 If you prefer to keep your blades tucked away in a cabinet or workbench drawer, custom organizers are key.
-You can create partitions from plywood or even heavy-duty foam inserts that cradle each blade.
-The goal is to prevent blades from shifting around, clashing with each other, or coming into contact with other tools in the drawer.
-Measure your drawer dimensions carefully and design compartments that snugly fit each blade, perhaps even allowing for individual blade sleeves within each compartment for an extra layer of protection.
+You can create partitions from plywood or heavy-duty foam inserts that cradle each blade.
+The goal is to prevent blades from shifting, clashing, or contacting other tools in the drawer.
+Measure your drawer dimensions carefully and design compartments that snugly fit each blade, perhaps even allowing for individual blade sleeves within each compartment for extra protection.

 Commercial Table Saw Blade Storage Options